AnirudhPandita2020/Websocket-fastapi/README.md

 The format of the websocket url is as follows(Local machine) -> ws://localhost:8000/ws/{room_no}

 The message will be broadcasted only to the websocket belonging to the {room_no}

+The project will be connected to MongoDB for data persistence.